port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/pagerduty.md

 ### Prerequisites

-We will continue utilizing the same blueprint mentioned earlier to create the following [webhook configuration](../examples/pagerduty#prerequisites)
+This example utilizes the same [blueprint](#prerequisites) definition from the previous section, along with a new webhook configuration:

 <details>
 <summary>PagerDuty webhook configuration for historical data</summary>